Rishabh07-cell/Team-99/README.md

 5. Open a pull request.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the APACHE 2.0 LICENSE.
 ```

 Feel free to copy and paste this into your README file.
 If you need any more help, just let me know!